- Tharawal Local Aboriginal Land Council -

 Chairperson

-As Chairperson, I oversee all portfolios and governance responsibilities across the organisation, ensuring that our decisions reflect the values, needs, and vision of our community.
+I am a proud Gomeroi man and the Chairperson of Tharawal Local Aboriginal Land Council.
+In this role, I am responsible for overseeing all portfolios and governance responsibilities across the organisation, working closely with the Board to ensure our decisions reflect the values, needs, and vision of the Tharawal community.

 Gary